dflores0806/ECGTwinMentor/README.md

 ECGTwinMentor offers a comprehensive set of features designed for ECG education, simulation, and AI-powered prediction:

-- **Digital Twin Architecture**: Replicates a real ECG environment in a digital, interactive form.
+- **Digital twin architecture**: Replicates a real ECG environment in a digital, interactive form.
-- **Deep Learning-Based Prediction**: A trained model classifies heart conditions based on standard ECG parameters.
+- **Deep learning-based predictions**: A trained model classifies heart conditions based on standard ECG parameters.
-- **ECG Simulation**: Generates synthetic ECG signals from custom user input to support learning and interpretation.
+- **ECG simulation**: Generates synthetic ECG signals from custom user input to support learning and interpretation.
-- **Multi-Platform Support**: The system runs on web (cloud) and edge (Android, Raspberry Pi) environments.
+- **Multi-platform support**: The system runs on web (cloud) and edge (Android, Raspberry Pi) environments.
-- **Model Conversion and Deployment**: Includes scripts and tools to convert and deploy the trained model as TensorFlow Lite for edge devices.
+- **Model conversion and deployment**: Includes scripts and tools to convert and deploy the trained model as TensorFlow Lite for edge devices.
-- **Student Self-Assessment**: Allows users to select their own diagnosis and compare it with the system’s prediction.
+- **Student self-assessment**: Allows users to select their own diagnosis and compare it with the system’s prediction.
-- **Offline Inference**: Edge deployments enable use without internet connection.
+- **Offline inference**: Edge deployments enable use without internet connection.
-- **Model Update Mechanism**: Supports remote downloading and replacement of the model in both Android and Raspberry Pi setups.
+- **Model update mechanism**: Supports remote downloading and replacement of the model in both Android and Raspberry Pi setups.
+- **Simple web login**: The frontend includes a lightweight login system with two pre-configured users: `admin:admin123` and `demo:demo`.
+The administrator can clear or export prediction statistics.
+These credentials can be modified in the backend `.env` file.

 ---